-The IRS gives you the option to decide how much your minimum monthly payment will be based on what you can afford however they will encourage you to pay as much as possible to avoid additional penalties and fees.
-If you offer too low of an amount or you don’t tell the IRS what you’d like your minimum payment will be, the IRS will divide what you owe into 72 months.
+The IRS allows you to determine your minimum monthly payment based on what you can afford.
+However, they will encourage you to pay as much as possible to avoid additional penalties and fees.
+Yet, offering too low an amount or not telling the IRS a desired minimum payment, will permit the IRS to divide your total into 72 monthly payment installments.

 Guaranteed IRS Installment Agreement

-You may be eligible for a guaranteed installment agreement if:
+You may be eligible for a guaranteed installment agreement if you:

 Streamlined Installment Agreement

-A Streamlined Installment Agreement is best for you if you owe $50,000 in tax debt or less and do not qualify for a Guaranteed Installment Agreement.
-This type of installment agreement typically does not require you to complete financial statements and verification.
+A Streamlined Installment Agreement is best for you if you owe $50,000 or less in tax debt. in addition, you do not qualify for a Guaranteed Installment Agreement.
+This type of plan typically does not require you to complete financial statements and verification.

-You may be eligible for a Streamlined Installment Agreement if:
+You may be eligible for a Streamlined Installment Agreement if you:

-This installment agreement is best for a small business that owes $25,000 or less in tax fees.
+This type of agreement is best for a small business that owes $25,000 or less in tax debt.
 You must be able to pay off this installment plan within two years.
-This type of installment agreement does not typically require you to submit financial verification and statements.
+This type of agreement does not typically require you to submit financial verification and statements.

 There are many types of installment agreements and all of them come with fees and criteria native to the specific type of agreement.
-It is best to seek the help of a tax professional to decide which installment agreement is best fit for your financial situation and to better understand the fees and requirements necessary to apply.
-Give us a call today to see which installment agreement is best for you and your business.
+It is best to seek the help of a tax professional to decide which agreement is the best fit for your financial situation and to better understand the fees and requirements necessary to apply.
+Give us a call today for assistance in taking the next step in deciding which agreement is best for you and your business.

-We offer more tax resolution services check it out if you are interested.
+We offer many tax resolution services so please refer to our services page if you are interested.